 Harrington is starting to see a redevelopment trend occur in the Downtown, which has experienced some infill and also several redevelopment projects that have made improvements such as exterior renovations and signage upgrades.
 In 2007, the City changed its development review process, making many processes subject to only administrative review, thereby expediting the project review and resulting in a process that was less expensive in terms of time and cost.
-This process has been very most of the successful redevelopment projects that have Act compliance.
+This process has been very successful and encourages redevelopment through onsite enhancement project to enhance character, as well as guidance and building improvements.
+Unfortunately, bring the Downtown into Americans with Disabilities most of the successful redevelopment projects that have Act compliance.